How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 Compliance with the regime

-Due to the fact that the immune system of a pregnant woman is weakened, he needs strength to recover, so tonsillitis during pregnancy requires bed rest for up to 10 days.
+Due to the fact that a pregnant woman’s immunity is weakened, it needs strength to recover, so sore throat during pregnancy requires bed rest for up to 10 days.
 During this period, the pathogen circulates through the bloodstream, so there is a high risk of complications.

 Adequate antibiotic therapy allows you to cope with the pathogen in a shorter time, but the body still needs time to recover.

-During the acute period, a woman can infect other people, so the use of a medical mask is recommended.
+During the acute period, a woman can infect others around her, so the use of a medical mask is recommended.

-Drinking plenty of water allows you to accelerate the elimination of toxic substances released by pathogenic microorganisms.
+Drinking plenty of fluids allows you to speed up the elimination of toxic substances released by pathogenic microorganisms.
 As a result, the concentration of toxins decreases, the severity of the intoxication syndrome decreases, which leads to a decrease in hyperthermia.

-The drinking regimen may include compotes, juices, jelly, fruit drinks.
-Enveloping properties of jelly prevent further damage to the tonsils, stimulate regenerative processes.
-In addition, it is worth noting that a full-fledged drinking regimen prevents dehydration of the body associated with increased sweating, shortness of breath.
+The drinking regimen may include compotes, juices, jelly, and fruit drinks.
+The enveloping properties of jelly prevent further damage to the tonsils and stimulate regenerative processes.
+In addition, it is worth noting that a proper drinking regime prevents dehydration associated with increased sweating and shortness of breath.

-In the third trimester of pregnancy, the drinking volume should be calculated by the doctor in order to avoid the appearance of edema.
+In the third trimester of pregnancy, the drinking volume should be calculated by a doctor to avoid the appearance of edema.

-The "pregnant" period, especially after 6 months, is often characterized by edematous syndrome.
-This is due to the compression of the veins and lymphatic vessels by the enlarged uterus, which makes the outflow of blood from the lower extremities difficult.
-The size of the uterus shifts the intestines, which causes constipation in a woman, and pain in the lumbar region is due to an increase in the load on the spine.
+The “pregnant” period, especially after 6 months, is quite often characterized by edema syndrome.
+This is due to compression of the veins and lymph vessels by the enlarged uterus, which makes the outflow of blood from the lower extremities difficult.
+The size of the uterus shifts the intestines, causing a woman to experience constipation, and pain in the lumbar region is caused by an increased load on the spine.

-As for the nutritious diet, a woman is forbidden to follow strict diets, since the body must receive enough nutrients to replenish energy reserves and increase immune protection.
+As for a nutritious diet, a woman is prohibited from following strict diets, since the body must receive sufficient nutrients to replenish energy reserves and increase immune defense.

-During the period of illness, chicken broth, vegetable, fruit juices, light salads are recommended.
-Solid, fatty, fried, spicy foods, coffee, carbonated drinks should be excluded from the diet.
+During illness, chicken broth, vegetable and fruit juices, and light salads are recommended.
+Hard, fatty, fried, spicy foods, coffee, and carbonated drinks should be excluded from the diet.

 In addition, a pregnant woman must: